Nassau County, Long Island Criminal Mischief Lawyer

 Damage to the Property of Another Person

 Most cases of criminal mischief that we handle involve acts of damage to another person’s property.
 This can occur when someone intentionally damages property belonging to another person, causing damages worth any amount of money.
-This can also occur when someone recklessly damages property belonging to another person worth more than 250 dollars.
+This can also occur when someone recklessly damages property belonging to another person worth more than two hundred fifty dollars (250 dollars).

 In New York, examples of criminal mischief involving damage to the property of another person include: